Classification of tight contact structures on some Seifert fibered manifolds: I: Tight structures on Seifert manifolds

 \

-Case 2A: Consider the set of dividing curves where each curve on $\Sigma'$ connects one boundary component to the other as shown in Figure \ref{pop} C. The following Lemma is proved by Honda and Etnyre \cite{EH}.
-I restate it for clarity. \begin{lem} The two dividing sets given by two different sign configurations in Figure \ref{pop} C give a unique contact structure on $\Sigma'\times S^1.$ \end{lem} \begin{proof} We start by cutting $\Sigma'\times S^1$ along $\Sigma'$ and then round the edges.
-We get a solid genus two handlebody.
-We can arrange the dividing curves on the boundary so that two meridonial disks intersect the dividing set exactly twice.
+Case 2A: Consider the set of dividing curves where each curve on $\Sigma'$ connects one boundary component to the other as shown in Figure \ref{pop} B. The following Lemma is proved by Honda and Etnyre \cite{EH}.
+I restate it for clarity. \begin{lem} The two dividing sets given by two different sign configurations in Figure \ref{pop} B give a unique contact structure on $\Sigma'\times S^1.$ \end{lem} \begin{proof} We start by cutting $\Sigma'\times S^1$ along $\Sigma'$ and then round the edges (see edge rounding in \cite{Hon}).
+We get a solid genus-two handlebody.
+We can arrange the dividing curves on the boundary so that two meridional disks intersect the dividing set exactly twice.
 (This is shown in Figure \ref{q1}.)
 Hence there is a unique dividing curve, separating the two intersection points, on these two disks.
 We cut along these two disks to get a 3-ball.
 There is a unique contact structure on this 3-ball with the given restriction to the boundary surface (Theorem \ref{B3}).
 Since the dividing curves on the surface, we cut along are determined by our initial configuration of dividing curves, we get a unique contact structure on $\Sigma'\times S^1$.

 \end{proof}\

 \

 \